jcserv/PostureAI/README.md

 ## About The Project

-With work-from-home becoming a way of life due to COVID-19, it can be easy to slump over while working resulting in back pain & long-term health effects. posture.ai detects your posture on a regular intervals and helps correct it!
+With work-from-home becoming a way of life due to COVID-19, it can be easy to slump over while working resulting in back pain & long-term health effects.
+PostureAI detects your posture on a regular intervals and helps correct it!

 ### Built With